fhunleth/elixir_ale/README.md

 # Getting started

-If you're natively compiling Elixir/ALE, everything should work like any other Elixir library.
+If you're natively compiling elixir_ale, everything should work like any other Elixir library.
 Normally, you would include elixir_ale as a dependency in your `mix.exs` like this: